JWST Observation Duplication Checking

 See also: Identifying Potential JWST Duplicate Observations, and JWST Duplication Policy

 Relevant Links outside of JDox: Summary listings of accepted GTO Program Information and ERS Program Information including links to the public APT files.

 To avoid unintentional duplications, proposers will be required to check their proposed observations against those already approved (both in the queue and previously observed).
 As JWST observations are obtained and archived, all observations are placed into the Mikulski Archive for Space Telescopes (MAST), forming the basis for duplication checking.

 Note: You may want to perform this duplication checking step prior to going through the effort of entering and validating your own APT proposal, to avoid the potential of finding out after the fact that your observations had already been proposed.
 If there is a scientific justification for a duplication, such as a time-variable source or need for higher signal to noise than in the previously approved JWST observations, you can still request it but you should provide a justification for it in your science proposal text.

 Target duplication checks

 The MAST Data Discovery Portal will assist you in making checks for potential duplications, allowing you to quickly see whether your proposed targets appear in any previously approved JWST observations.
+For large target lists, consider using the MAST API functionality.
 Details are provided in the article Identifying Potential JWST Duplicate Observations.
 If no previously planned JWST observations are indicated by your check in MAST, no further checking is required.
 This MAST target check may also identify data from HST and other missions that you may find useful.

 Observation duplication checks